-Soviet Watch Gallery
+Soviet Watches Gallery

-Welcome to my Soviet Watch Gallery!
+Welcome to my Soviet Watches Gallery!

 My name is Pawel, a passionate watch enthusiast who embarked on the journey of collecting timepieces in 2011.
 This website serves as a platform to showcase the exquisite beauty of vintage USSR-era watches.
 More than mere tools or jewelry, these timepieces are true works of art.
 Each Soviet watch in my collection is meticulously captured from various angles, with approximately 10 detailed photos available for your viewing pleasure.
 By simply clicking on a watch, you will be transported to a gallery where you can immerse yourself in its intricate details.
 This project is an ongoing endeavor, as I continuously seek to expand my collection.

-Soviet watch gallery
+Soviet Watches gallery

 Warsaw, Poland photographed in 1956 by Władysław Sławny.
 Source: dsh.waw.pl